Migraine or Tension Headache? Why It Matters for Treatment

 Migraines are more complex but still very treatable.
 Many migraine sufferers have identifiable triggers in the upper cervical spine — misalignment caused by an old head injury, whiplash, or birth trauma.
 Addressing the underlying structural issue reduces the frequency and severity of migraine episodes significantly.
 It doesn't always eliminate them, but it often cuts them in half.

-If you're on preventive migraine medication and still getting monthly episodes, or dealing with chronic tension headaches, a CLA INSiGHT scan plus structural evaluation can identify whether the underlying cause is cervical — and whether a non-medication path could work for you.
+If you're on preventive migraine medication and still getting monthly episodes, or dealing with chronic tension headaches, a neurological evaluation plus structural evaluation can identify whether the underlying cause is cervical — and whether a non-medication path could work for you.

 Services Related to This Post